Jacksonville State Gamecocks men's basketball: NAIA

+NCAA Division II

+NCAA Division I

 Jacksonville State's records season-by-season since joining Division I in 1995.

 Postseason

 NCAA Division I tournament results

 The Gamecocks have appeared in the NCAA Division I tournament two times.
 Their record is 0–2.
 Due to Bellarmine winning the 2022 ASUN tournament and still being in transition to Division I, Jacksonville State received the automatic bid to the NCAA tournament as regular season champions.

 NCAA Division II tournament results

 The Gamecocks have appeared in the NCAA Division II tournament eight times.
 Their combined record is 17–8.
 They were National Champions in 1985.

+NIT results

+The Gamecocks have appeared in the National Invitation Tournament (NIT) one time.
+Their record is 1–0.

 CBI results

 They Gamecocks have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 2–1.